 The Process of Cloisonné Enamel.

-The drawing you see here also becomes a pattern to use to shape the wires of 24k gold.
-These wires form “cells” and the cells are filled with enamels to create the colors you see in the jewel.
+The line drawing you see here also becomes a pattern I use to shape the wires of 24k gold.
+These wires form “cells” you might be able to see in the steps I have shared, and these cells are filled with vitreous enamels to create the colors you see in the jewel.

 The layering of colors in watercolor painting can be similar to layering transparent colors in enameling.
 One can also lay in colors of enamels next to each other to create a seamless gradation of color and this is usually my choice.

 There will be many layers of enamels to achieve beautiful art and each layer is fired in the kiln before another layer is laid in the cells.
 Fine thin layers of enamels of 80 -100 grit grains will give an artist a clear sparkling jewel.

 All in all there are many years of practice and testing to learn the process of cloisonné enamel well.